bitcraze/bitcraze-website/src/development/development-overview.md

   - /development-overview/
 ---

-## Getting started with Development
+## Quick links for development

 There is so many parts of the Crazyflie that can be developed, and before digging into that, it is important to know generically how the system fits togeter.
 Here are some quick links to some of those important places that are important for development.

 * **[The Eco-System](/documentation/system/)** – read about the projects, APIs, architecture, protocols and other techie details.

-* **[Repository and detailed docs](/documentation/repository)** - from each element and aspect of our ecosystem, there exists github repositories and accommodating detailed documentation.
+* **{% id_link repository-overview %}** - from each element and aspect of our ecosystem, there exists github repositories and accommodating detailed documentation.

 * **[Support channels](/support/getting-help/)** – Know where to look for support when you are getting into trouble.